A unified analysis of a class of proximal bundle methods for solving hybrid convex composite optimization problems: The GPB Framework

-Even though 1C-PB depends on $\tau$, it can be easily seen that its iteration-complexity is similar to the one of Corollary \ref{cor:E2E3} if $\tau$ lies in $[\bar \tau, (1+\bar \tau)/2]$.
-Section \ref{sec:adap} describes an adaptive variant of 1C-PB which: i) computes a nondecreasing $\tau$-sequence $\{\tau_j\} \subset [\tau_0,(1+\bar \tau)/2]$ such that each $\tau_j$ satisfies a key condition; and ii) has the same $\bar \varepsilon$-iteration complexity as that of Corollary \ref{cor:E2E3}.
+Even though 1C-PB depends on $\tau$, it can be easily seen that its iteration-complexity is similar to the one of Corollary \ref{cor:E2E3} if $\tau$ is close to the one satisfying the equality in \eqref{rel:tau1}.
+Section \ref{sec:adap} describes an adaptive variant of 1C-PB which adaptively chooses $\tau=\tau_j$ such that a key condition holds in every iteration $j$ and which has the same $\bar \varepsilon$-iteration complexity as that of Corollary \ref{cor:E2E3}.